muntashir-islam/postgrest-api-eks/README.md

           - name: PGRST_DB_SCHEMAS
             value: "public"
 ```
-For ensuring high availability, we also use so that pod can span multiple az's node
+To ensure high availability, we configure the deployment so that pods can be scheduled across nodes in multiple Availability Zones (AZs).
 ```yaml
       affinity:
         podAntiAffinity: